MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 ### Content

-Content of the website was written by the owner (Andreas Huppertz)
+The content of the website was written by the owner (Andreas Huppertz)

 ### Acknowledgments